You are always at the heart of the process

 WHAT ARE YOUR FEES?

-A counselling session is £45, the duration is 50 minutes.
+A counselling session is 50 minutes long.

-I would recommend that sessions are weekly, same day and time each week.
+I recommend that sessions are weekly, same day and time each week.
 However, I understand that life happens, so as long as you can provide 48 hours notice, we can reschedule the appointment.

 WHAT ISSUES DO YOU DEAL WITH?